 Soups have a special place in Turkish cuisine and the meals mostly start with them.
 In Anatolia, it is very common to have soup to start the day, especially in winter.
 This spicy lentil soup is one of my favorites; rich in fiber and protein, very delicious and easy to make.
 It is also a great example of how we add flavor to our dishes thru spices.
 Named after the bride “Ezo” who managed to impress her in-laws with this heartwarming soup, this soup is so delicious and simple to make that you will want to make it all the time!
 It also freezes very well, so I recommend to make a big batch and freeze some for a heart and soul warming lunch or supper.

-Ezo Gelin Corba and many other hearty soups and authentic, wholesome Turkish recipes are included at my cookery book, Ozlem’s Turkish Table, Recipes from My Homeland, and available to order at this link (and Signed copies here now 20 % off for the gift giving season!).
+Ezo Gelin Corba and many other hearty soups and authentic, wholesome Turkish recipes are included at my cookery book, Ozlem’s Turkish Table, Recipes from My Homeland, Signed copies are now 30 % OFF at this link , for a limited time and delivered worldwide including the US and Canada

 Preparation time – 15 minutes Cooking time – 40 minutes